3Samourai/SimplyFocus/README.md

 - Enable/disable blocking with a single click
 - Visual indicator (icon) to show when blocking is active
 - Simple and intuitive user interface
+- Redirect to a custom URL when blocked

 ## Installation